 Cloud computing services are expected to grow at over $190 billion, according to experts.
 It is up from over $90 billion in 2015.
+Moreover, services like AWS and Microsoft Azure have gained widespread popularity which has lead professionals opting for courses such as AWS certification training and get certified.
 Cloud computing services have various advantages, the top of which is the lower cost.
 Additional benefits include swifter time-to-market and enhanced employee productivity.
 But, keep in mind that data security on the cloud is a top concern that holds back the adoption of cloud services in certain industries.
 If your business is already on the cloud, it is critical to get an enterprise cloud security service to mitigate your infrastructure risks.

 Loss damage or theft of intellectual property